Ki Qigong Class - Troy Public Library

 Instructor: Dr. Justin Coven

-Come dressed in loose clothing.
+Come dressed in loose clothing (including socks).
 There will be light physical exercise coupled with sophisticated breath and mind work.

 In Chinese, Qi means “Energy or Air” and gong means “work or refinement”.
 Put together “Qigong” is the most generic term for working with and refining human energy.
 Ki is the Japanese pronunciation of Qi.
 The Japanese do not add the “gong” character when they talk about Ki.
 The character Ki is found in both AiKido and ReiKi.
 Tai Chi and Kung Fu are both considered kinds of Qigong.
 There are also thousands of different kinds of specialized Qigong.
 The Indians use the term Prana for the same purpose.
 The most common applications of Qigong are Martial Arts and Healing.
 In China, Traditional Chinese Medicine (TCM) is a $25 Billion business.
 Qigong is one of the main components of TCM.

 Dr. Coven initially learned Qigong 30 plus years ago.
 More recently he has been training in Japanese style Ki, as well as Integration of multiple styles of Qigong and healing using Ki.
 Numerous studies have been done on the healing abilities of Ki and Qigong masters and their students.

 Dr. Coven continues to integrate multiple new forms of Qigong into his practice through research and training with other Qigong practitioners including a plethora of masters who teach at the annual World Qigong Conference.